juhovh/mocha-jenkins-reporter/README.md

 [SonarQube](http://www.sonarqube.org/) is a popular tool for continuous inspection of code quality.
 You can find documentation for JavaScript language on [JavaScript Plugin](http://docs.sonarqube.org/display/SONAR/JavaScript+Plugin) page.

 One aspect of SonarQube analysis is outcome of unit tests.
-To properly display tests results environment variable `JENKINS_REPORTER_ENABLE_SONAR` must be set to `true`.
+To properly display test results environment variable `JENKINS_REPORTER_ENABLE_SONAR` must be set to `true`.
 By default reporter looks for tests in `./test` directory.
 It can be changed using environment variable `JENKINS_REPORTER_TEST_DIR` and providing relative path to the directory with tests.

 License
 -------